 "Director" means the Oakland County Water Resources Commissioner, acting in the Commissioner's capacity as agent for the CRWRRFDD pursuant to Chapter 20 of the Drain Code of 1956, as amended; and/or acting in the Commissioner's capacity as the County Agency pursuant to Act 342.
-"Director" includes the Commissioner's designated agents and authorized representatives.
+"Director" includes the Commissioner's designated agents and authorized representatives, including, but not limited to, the WRRF Superintendent.